Skip to content

 I’m so excited to share with you the pilot episode of Dang!
 That’s Delicious.
-In this episode, I’ll be showing you how to make amazing egg free waffles.
-These are great if you have an egg allergy, follow a vegan/plant-based diet, or have run out of eggs.
+In this episode, I’ll be showing you how to make an amazing egg free waffle recipe that’s perfect for brunch or special occasions such as Mother’s day.
+This egg free waffle recipe is great if you have an egg allergy, follow a vegan/plant-based diet, have run out of eggs, or manage multiple food allergies.

 The recipe below is for allergy friendly waffles, and also happens to be a gluten-free waffle recipe.
 However, I’ve also included notes on how you can use an all purpose flour (and other swaps/substitutions).
 Either way you’re going to have delicious waffles.